deptofdefense/AndroidTacticalAssaultKit-CIV/atak/README.md

     Observe the behavior of your app after waking it.
 Make sure the app recovers gracefully from standby mode.
 In particular, you should check if your app's Notifications and background jobs continue to function as expected.

+8) Shrinking and removing EXIF data from a TAK PDF

+    $ gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/printer -sOutputFile=output.pdf $1

+9) Pulling ANR trace logs depending on the device

+   Older Devices
+    $ adb pull /data/anr/traces.txt

+   Newer Devices with a dialer
+      1) go into the dialer and type in *#9900#
+      2) select "Run Dumpstate/Logcat/Modem Log"
+      3) when that finishes select "Copy To SDCARD (Include CP Ramdump)"
+      4) the directory under /sdcard/logs should contain a ton of things including the traces or a sub directory should contain the traces